saasbook/hw-acceptance-unit-test-cycle/README.md

 **Submission:**

-Here are the instructions for submitting HW4.
-Submit a zip file with various directories of your app:
+Here are the instructions for submitting your assignment for grading.
+Submit a zip file containing the following files and directories of your app:

 * app/
 * config/